-3A UNDERSTANDING TRANSFER: CALIFORNIA STATE UNIVERSITY 1 unit, .66 lecture hours, .66 lab hours, (Pass/No Pass)
+3A UNDERSTANDING TRANSFER: CALIFORNIA STATE UNIVERSITY

+1 unit, 1 lecture hour (Pass/No Pass)

 This course provides an introduction to the process of transferring to the California State University.
 Topics will include transfer admission requirements, major and college selection, the application process, and support resources.
 (A, CSU)